Office: 335, Christopher Ingold Building,

 In 2015, he was awarded a translational grant, funded by the EPSRC Impact Acceleration Account at Imperial College London, to identify killer applications of the novel optonanofluidic platform technology he developed.

-In October 2016, he has joined the Department of Chemical Engineering at Loughborough University as Lecturer in Bioengineering.
+In October 2016, he joined the Department of Chemical Engineering at Loughborough University as Lecturer in Bioengineering and he was promoted to Senior Lecturer in October 2020.

 2012 PhD in Theoretical and Applied Mechanics (University of Rome “La Sapienza” and University Claude Bernard Lyon 1)